Ruduen/SotMLazyFanComix/README.md

 # Licenses

 - New work by Ruduen.
 Available under CC BY 4.0.
 See "License - Ruduen" for details.
 - Original work Copyright © 2020 Handelabra Games Inc. Available under MIT License.
-See "License - Handlabra" for details.
+See "License - Handelabra" for details.
 - Breach Mage concept based on Aeon's End, Copyright © 2016 Lone Oak Games.
 Used with (tentative) permission.